Foreword

 Details & probable cause:

-• Atari BASIC error 15 has been expanded to include an UNTIL — which is a REPEAT-UNTIL loop.
+- Atari BASIC error 15 has been expanded to include an

 Possible recovery:

-• (Same as Atari BASIC Error 15 above, except that you should carefully scrutinise the FOR, GOSUB and UNTIL instructions)
+- (Same as Atari BASIC Error 15 above, except that you should carefully scrutinise the

 Error 16 — Atari BASIC — RETURN error